 Read and interact with multiple pages of a document at once with the scrollable Document Reader.

-From the Document Library, when hovering over a document card, click Read – this will open the Document Reader.
+From the Document Library, when hovering on a document card, click Read.
+The reader dialog displays.

 From the Document Reader dialog, you can quickly skim through the content of all the versions of a document.
 You can, then, quickly close the preview and continue browsing the library.